jjcindy115/dotfiles/README.md

-Listen By no means I am Capable enough of creating a complete repo with every single detail Even when I want to I will try my best to no break your system with my README so for the things mentioned below Please refer to their manuals before starting blindlly I myself Have experienced the pain from r/unixporn readme for the sake of that I will include links to all the resources possible
+Listen By No Means I Am Capable Enough Of Creating A Complete Repo With Every Single Detail Even When I Want To I Will Try My Best To No Break Your System With My README
+So For The Things Mentioned Below Please Refer To Their Manuals Before Starting Blindly I Myself Have Experienced The Pain From r/unixporn README
+For The Sake Of That I Will Include Links To All The Resources Possible

 # A Quick guide for Getting started with bspwm [PlEASE READ ME](https://www.instructables.com/Bspwm-Installation-and-Configuration/)
 ## JUST TO CLARIFY I WANTED TO HAVE A COLORFULL WM SO ...
+See the screenshots before moving furthur

 | What Is It    | What is used |
 | ------------- | ------------- |